auth0/docs/articles/integrations/sso/springcm.md

 ---
-title: SpringCM Single Sign On Integration
+title: SpringCM Single Sign-On Integration
-description: How to set up a Single Sign On (SSO) integration with SpringCM and Auth0.
+description: Learn how to set up a Single Sign-On (SSO) integration with SpringCM and Auth0.
 toc: true
 public: true
 topics: